Texiwill/aac-lib/erk/README.md

 - Add support for ES Shield
 - Add Grafana support
 - Determine why TCP 514 cannot receive syslog messages
-- Find SELinux issues with omelasticsearch, that prevents ES

 ### Support
 Email elh at astroarch dot com for assistance or if you want to add for more items.

 ### Changelog
+- fixed SELinux for Rsyslog talking to ES

 - fixed SELinux for the Nginx frontend to Kibana

 - Added initial Nginx Support